Contact Us

 Did you know that you can also exercise this right in many cases before being arrested?
 This post will explain everything you need to know about what your right to remain silent entails, when you may be required to speak, and when to seek out a Lakewood, CO attorney for help.

-When to Stop Talking (Hint: Right Now)
+When To Stop Talking (Hint: Right Now)

 In almost every scenario, you can choose to remain silent whenever you are questioned by law enforcement.
 This holds true whether you have been read your Miranda Warning or not.
 This is part of the Miranda Rights, which were established by Miranda v.
 Arizona in 1966.